 Muddy River Construction Project

-The Muddy River Daylighting Project is underway with construction occurring along The Fenway and Park Drive between the Riverway and Avenue Louis Pasteur.
-The project is being managed by the Army Corps of Engineers in partnership with the Commonwealth of Massachusetts, city of Boston and town of Brookline to reduce area flooding and restore the Muddy River to its natural state.
-The project is expected to also improve traffic flow and pedestrian safety at the intersections of the Riverway, Park Drive and Brookline Avenue.
-Starting March 1st, traffic and pedestrian access in the project area will be impacted by construction activities.
-For a summary of what to expect this spring, please see the U.S. Army Corps of Engineers' "90-Day Look Ahead" of the project activities that are being planned.
+The Muddy River Daylighting Project construction continues along The Fenway and Park Drive between the Riverway and Avenue Louis Pasteur.
+The project is being managed by the Army Corps of Engineers in partnership with the Commonwealth of Massachusetts, City of Boston and Town of Brookline to reduce area flooding and restore the Muddy River to its natural state.
+For a summary of what to expect this fall, please see the U.S. Army Corps of Engineers' "90-Day Look Ahead" of the project activities that are being planned.
 Additional information about the project can be found on the MASCO, U.S. Army Corps of Engineers and the Muddy River Restoration Project websites.
 These websites will be updated as work progresses.

 The Army Core of Engineers has established a project email address that people can use to write to ask questions regarding the project.
 The email address is MuddyRiver@usace.army.mil